 - How often do we train each week?
 We tend to start with 4-6 sessions per week and build up to around 8-10 sessions a week by the Summer Term.

 - Will there be socials?
 Yes, there are regular boat club socials and the Freshers always become a close-knit group.

 - When does the racing start?
 You will start to compete in races as soon as you are ready.
 This is normally around November/December in the first term.

 - Are there any training camps?
 Yes.
 There is a training camp in January before the start of the Easter term, and again in April during the Easter holidays.

 - Will the training be hard?
 Yes, but we build up gradually.
-We will concentrate on technique and balance in the boat to begin with.

 - Where does it lead to?
-This is a fast-track programme for dedicated team-players who love their sport.
+This is a fast-track programme for dedicated team-players who love the sport.
 Several of our Freshers have gone on to row for the University, and some have gone on to represent Great Britain in the Olympics after graduating.

 For further information, please contact Lee Fisher, the Freshers’ Coach: firstname.lastname@example.org